About the CKC

 The Canadian Kennel Club is a national, member-based, non-profit organization, incorporated under the Animal Pedigree Act of Canada.
 The Club's purpose is to serve its membership and the public by educating, supporting and guiding them in their canine-related endeavours.

 The Canadian Kennel Club will service its membership and the community at large by giving support, understanding, help and guidance in all their canine-related endeavors.
 CKC will work so that members will be proud of their affiliation.
 The Club will recognize, promote, and publicize the actions of responsible breeders and owners.

-The Canadian Kennel Club with its members will be a dynamic service organization, focused on being the authority for purebred dogs in Canada.
+The Canadian Kennel Club, with its members will be a dynamic service organization, a recognized authority for purebred dogs, and an advocate for all dogs.

 A dedication to, and love of, purebred dogs with a commitment to the on-going improvement in the health and well being of all dogs.

 A belief in the value of dogs as an integral part of our lives, our society and the contributions dogs brings to our humanity.